deadwronggames/ZServices/README.md

 ### Examples

-Add any service you like as Monobehaviour to the persistent prefab.
+Add any service you like.
 Have your custom services implement the IService interface, add them as a Monobehaviour to the persistant prefab and have them register themselves in their `Awake()` method:
 ```csharp
 public class MyService : MonoBehaviour, IService
 {